 I often hear that teachers and educators don't have time for their own CPD.
 Or they believe that it's SLT's responsibility to guide their professional development.
 More often than not CPD is thought of as ‘providing training to develop a skill’, but effective professional development is so much more than something that is delivered to teachers.

 Instead of identifying professional learning as a process of acquisition based on the SLT passing on their knowledge, learning should be more commonly conceptualised as a course of action whereby teachers actively and collaboratively construct their own understanding and skills.

 Why teachers should be responsible for their own CPD

 Delivering CPD suggests a 'top down' approach, which won’t be empowering to teachers.
-It’s also the opposite of what is recommended in the recently published new government standard for teachers’ professional development.
+It’s also the opposite of what is recommended in the government standard for teachers’ professional development from 2016.
 The standard promotes the need for teachers and other educational staff to take control of their own professional learning.

-This key issue was discussed at a recent seminar I attended, which was hosted by CUREE with the members of the Expert Panel who authored the new standard.
+This key issue was discussed at a seminar I attended, which was hosted by CUREE with the members of the Expert Panel who authored the 2016 standard.
 It was clear at this event that what is different about the standard is that teachers also have a set of responsibilities.

 As the article acknowledges, it’s very true that telling staff that CPD needs to be done for Ofsted or for SLT won’t be at all motivating.
 Key for gaining teacher buy in is understanding how exactly the learner experience will be improved.